bberka/Modmail.NET/docs/README.md

 # Modmail.NET

-An Open-Source Modmail Discord Bot made with .NET 9 for self hosting
+An Open-Source feature rich Modmail Discord Bot made with .NET

 This bot can be easily setup and used on your server for managing community communication on a single way.

 Bot creates tickets and users message with the bot directly instead of sending message to mods.

+This bot is only available through self hosting, you can host it anywhere.

 ## Table of Contents